 Edward Morante had a tough time as a child in school.
-He was bullied, he didn’t understand the material and he felt ignored by his teachers.
-The result: he dropped out of high school.
+He was bullied, he struggled in his classes, and he felt ignored by his teachers.
+The result: He dropped out of high school.

-But with a lot of hard work, he climbed back.
-He earned his high school diploma and then took classes at community colleges.
-In Fall 2017, he was accepted into UMass Lowell’s newly launched
+But with a lot of hard work, Morante climbed back.
+He earned his high school diploma, and then an associate degree at community college.

 “I want to become a teacher because I want kids to succeed and enjoy life,” says Morante.
 “I want to help kids who may have felt like I did.”